 These programs are designed to ensure that all Club members graduate from high school on time, ready for a post-secondary education and a 21st-century career.
 We want to help our members build a strong foundation to realize their goals.
-Our educational programs allow young people to explore their options and reach their full potential as a leader of tomorrow.
+Our educational programs allow young people to explore their options and reach their full potential.

 Career Launch encourages Club members ages 13 to 18 to assess their skills and interests, explore careers, make sound educational decisions and prepare to join our nation’s work force.
 Teens build their job-search and job-readiness skills and have opportunities to learn about various career paths through post-secondary school visits and business tours.

 Students do much better in school when they spend their non-school hours engaged in fun, academically beneficial activities.
 Through Project Learn, Club staff use all the areas and programs in the Club to create opportunities for these high-yield learning activities, including leisure reading, writing activities, discussions with knowledgeable adults, helping others, homework help, tutoring and games that develop young people’s cognitive skills.
 Project Learn also emphasizes parent involvement as well as collaboration between Club and school professionals.

 Is offered at the Boys & Girls Clubs of Badger, Columbus, Edison, Foster, Highlands, Little Chute Elementary Schools, and at both Appleton and Menasha branches (for students in grades K-3).

 2023-24 program registration for Page Turners opens on Tuesday, August 1st, 2023 in the Caregiver Portal.